 Academic Writing Center

-The AWC is currently open for online appointments and tutor feedback submissions and will be close on Friday, April 23rd, 2021 for Spring Semester 2021.
+The AWC is currently open for appointments and tutor feedback submissions.

 The Academic Writing Center provides UC students with free writing assistance.
-Please note, all Academic Writing Services for Spring 2021 are available online only.
+Please note, Academic Writing Center appointments are offered both in-person and online.
+Students should make note of the location when they make an appointment.
 If you would like a trained writing tutor to help you get started on your writing assignment or review your writing, make an appointment or submit your paper for feedback.

-The Academic Writing Center has two online services for students: AWC Online and AWC Tutor Feedback.
+The Academic Writing Center offers in-person appointments as well as two online services for students: AWC Online and AWC Tutor Feedback.
 These services are accessible for all UC students, so read below to see which one is best for you.
 Be sure to check out more resources on our Writing Resources page.

-AWC Online allows students to video conference with AWC Tutors and work on their papers online and in real-time through WebEx.
+AWC Online allows students to video conference with AWC Tutors and work on their papers online and in real-time through Zoom.

 After scheduling the appointment, you will be emailed a link to an online video conference room.
 At the time of your appointment, ensure that you are in the video conference room to discuss your writing with your tutor.